JetBrains/teamcity-investigations-hub-widget/README.md

 All major browsers block insecure scripts.
 You may encounter a problem when you host your widget on a local development server and try to load it into an application over HTTPS.
 In Chrome, you can add a security exception: click the security notification in the address bar (the one that says "The page is trying to load scripts from unauthenticated sources") and press the "Load unsafe scripts" button.
 Similar workarounds are available in other browsers as well.
-Additional options for testing widgets over a secure connection are described in the documentation for Hub and YouTrack.
+Additional options for testing widgets over a secure connection are described in the documentation for Hub.

 ## JetBrains Ring UI Widget Generator